docusign/code-examples-node/docs/Adding_examples.md

 First, discuss your plans with the DevCenter Examples Manager (Larry Kluger) via apihelp@docusign.com.
 He'll assign you an example number.

-A new example can be added to any of the `eg-03-` series of launchers, except for the curl repo.
+A new example can be added to any of the `code-examples` series of launchers.

 After your new example has been accepted, the DevCenter team will arrange to have it ported to the other SDK examples.